rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   Can you think of any examples of beliefs that propagated because of culture and not because they were supported by evidence?
 -   What does it mean to be indoctrinated?
+-   Do you have any of your beliefs because of being indoctrinated?
 -   Is faith a good idea?